atsuvovor/CyberThreat_Insight/CONTRIBUTING.md

 * Reproducibility
 * Respect for research and security practices

-Whether you are:

-* A student
-* A researcher
-* A practitioner
-* An industry collaborator

-Your contributions are welcome — **when aligned and well-documented**.
+Whether you are a **student, researcher, practitioner, or industry collaborator**, your contributions are welcome — **when aligned, scoped, and well-documented**.

-Thank you for contributing responsibly and helping advance open cybersecurity research. 🙏
+Thank you for helping advance open cybersecurity research. 🙏